mnooner256/pyqrcode/docs/rendering.rst

 -----------------------

 The SVG renderer outputs the QR code as a scalable vector graphic using the :py:meth:`pyqrcode.QRCode.svg` method. *This renderer does not require any external modules.*

-The method draws the QR code using a set of horizontal lines.
+The method draws the QR code using a set of paths.
 By default, no background is drawn, i.e. the resulting code has a transparent background.
-The default foreground color is black.
+The default foreground (module) color is black.

 .. code-block:: python

   >>> url = pyqrcode.create('http://uca.edu')
-  >>> url.svg(sys.stdout, scale=1)
   >>> url.svg('uca.svg', scale=4)
   >>> # in-memory stream is also supported
-  >>> buffer = io.StringIO()
+  >>> buffer = io.BytesIO()
   >>> url.svg(buffer)
   >>> # do whatever you want with buffer.getvalue()
   >>> print(list(buffer.getvalue()))